charmxyz/docflow-3/README.md

 ## Solution

-DocFlow is an interactive flow diagram tool that visualizes the dementia risk assessment process.
+Cogni is an interactive flow diagram tool that visualizes the dementia risk assessment process.
 It:

 1. **Visualizes the assessment flow**: Creates a clear, step-by-step visualization of how different inputs contribute to dementia risk assessment.